Late effects of pelvic radiotherapy

 Possible symptoms of late effects to the bowel include:

-- bleeding from the back passage (rectum)
+- bleeding from the rectum (back passage)

-- passing mucus (a clear, sticky substance)
+- passing mucus (a clear, sticky substance) from the rectum

 - cramps or spasms in the bowel, which may be painful

-- feeling that you need to pass stools even when your bowel is empty – this is called tenesmus
+- feeling that you need to pass stools (poo) even when your bowel is empty – this is called tenesmus

-- diarrhoea or constipation
+- diarrhoea (passing loose or liquid stools)

 - passing a lot of wind, or losing control of passing wind.

 Some people have mild symptoms that do not cause too many problems.
 They may only notice small changes, such as having to go to the toilet twice a day instead of once.
 For other people, bowel changes have a much bigger impact and can affect daily life.
-Bowel symptoms can affect your appetite or weight.
-Talk to your doctor if you notice that you are losing weight.

 It is important that you get ongoing bowel symptoms checked by your doctor.